 With respect to the first principle, the proposed guidance, among other things, provided that a banking organization should ensure that its incentive compensation arrangements do not encourage short-term profits at the expense of short- and longer-term risks to the organization.
 Rather, the proposed guidance indicated that banking organizations should adjust the incentive compensation provided so that employees bear some of the risk associated with their activities.
-To be fully effective, these adjustments should take account of the full range of risks that the employees' activities may pose for the organization.
-The proposed guidance highlighted several methods that banking organizations could use to adjust incentive compensation awards or payments to take account of risk.
+To be fully effective, these adjustments should take account of the full range of risks that the employees' activities may pose for the organizations could use to adjust incentive compensation awards or payments to take account of risk.